 - Long commute or drives lots of miles.
 If your spouse has a long commute to work, think twice before adding them to your policy.
 This can result in you paying more.
 The longer the car is on the road, the higher risk there is for tickets and accidents.

 You probably shouldn’t add your partner to your policy if they have any potential to raise your rates.
 Insurers will charge people more if they seem to be a high risk to cost them money in the long run.

 State Rules and Exceptions

 Some states have rules or exceptions regarding insurers using your marital status as a factor in your rates.
-For the most part, insurers can legally use your marital status as a factor when they price your insurance.
+For the most part, they can legally use your marital status as a factor when they pricing your coverage.
 But in California, they can’t only use your marital status.
-California’s Proposition 103, passed in 1988, requires that insurers use your driving record, car mileage, and experience as rate factors before they can use anything else.
+California’s Proposition 103, passed in 1988, requires that carriers use your driving record, car mileage, and experience as rate factors before they can use anything else.
 This means that, in California, your marital status is secondary to your driving record or experience.